suggap

 Plot

-In the Northland town of Kaitaia in spring 1978, nineteen-year-old Gerry Austin (Kelly Johnson) opportunistically steals a wallet and uses the cash and driver's licence inside to rent a yellow Mini.
+In the Northland town of Kaitaia in spring 1978, nineteen-year-old Gerry Austin (a.k.a.
+'Blondini') steals a wallet and uses the cash and driver's licence to rent a yellow Mini.
 With no particular aim in mind, he drifts down to Auckland.
-Meanwhile, in Auckland, the middle-aged John (Tony Barry), has just had Sue, his girlfriend of six years, walk out on him and fly home to Invercargill.
-After a night on the bottle, John decides to go down to Invercargill.
+Meanwhile in Auckland, the middle-aged John fails to convince Sue, his girlfriend of six years, to stay with him.
+After a night of drinking, John decides to travel to Sue's sister's home in Invercargill to win her back.